 Ideally, a way of selecting the mode prior to actually turning the brush on would be the solution.
 This is not available, not even on the premium Genius 9000 model.

 Most Sonicare brushes allow you to do this though.

 Another small but significant thing to remember is; put the brush in your mouth before powering on and changing modes otherwise the toothpaste might go flying across the room.

 Buy the Genius 9000 and although you have to power the brush on to change the cleaning mode, if you have changed the mode, it will remember it.
 Next time you power the brush on, it will begin in that mode.
 The Oral-B Smart 4000 CrossAction electric toothbrush does not do this.

 I understand why though.
 If it did, there is no way of showing what mode it is on, unless you use the app.

 When using the Bluetooth connectivity, the app will show the cleaning mode.
 I will explain the connectivity option in more detail shortly.

 Despite the criticisms of the way in which the cleaning modes are presented, I do love the clean that an Oral-B brush offers.
 Studies have suggested Oral-B’s oscillating and rotating technology is superior, but there are studies that side with Sonicare.

 It is a little harsher/aggressive feeling than a Sonicare or Colgate brush.
 Whilst this is not exactly the best way of rating a clean of the teeth, it really feels like it has done something.

 In comparison to the Kolibree Ara that I recently tested the two are worlds apart.
-After using that I didn’t feel all that clean in the mouth, no such problem with the Smart 4.
+After using that I didn’t feel all that clean in the mouth, no such problem with the Oral-B 4000.